-&lt;sup>19 If these two regions were included in the analysis, it would make the findings even more supportive of this dissertation hypothesis on the causal role of venture capital investing and the location of the Internet industry.
+19 If these two regions were included in the analysis, it would make the findings even more supportive of the causal role between venture capital investing and the location of the Internet industry.

-&lt;sup>20 While it unusual to have completely orthogonal independent variables one issue of concern for these regressions is multicollinearity among the independent variables.
+20 While it is unusual to have completely orthogonal independent variables one issue of concern for these regressions is multicollinearity among the independent variables.
 For example, the correlation between the log of venture capital investments and the log of employment is 0.47.
-While this correlation is high by some "rule of thumb" standards this paper includes the full range of variables in order to explore the full range of factors mentioned in the theory section.
-Moreover, reduced models that dropped the employment and the location quotient for com domains (the two variables most highly correlated with venture capital investment), remained predictive (R-squared of 0.53) with the venture capital variable significant at the 0.001 level.
+While this correlation is high by some 'rule of thumb' standards this paper includes the full range of variables in order to explore the full range of factors mentioned in the theory section.
+Moreover, reduced models that dropped the employment and the location quotient for com domains (the two variables most highly correlated with venture capital investment), remained predictive (r-squared of 0.53) with the venture capital variable significant at the 0.001 level.

-&lt;sup>21 A F-test on the full (Model 5) and reduced (Model 4) models is significant at 99 percent level (df = 1, 92) and shows that one cannot reject that the variable of venture capital investing adds explanatory powers to the model.
+21 A F-test on the full (Model 5) and reduced (Model 4) models is significant at 99% level (df=1, 92) and shows that one cannot reject that the variable of venture capital investing adds explanatory powers to the model.